Mulkesh-sharma/kfc/README.md

 # KFC-clone
 Hii Guys this is KFC clone website created by

-1.Harsh singh(Hars28)
-2.Mahendra chandravanshi(Mahendra2611)
-3.lalith sai(lalith9212)
-4.tanish mangal(tanishmangal)
-5.Prashant Bharate(prashantbharate)
+1. Mulkesh Sharma

-we faced many issue to create this but we made our way throgh it and completed this website, and we had 5 days to complete it
+I faced many issue to create this but I made my way throgh it and completed this website, and i had 12 days to complete it

 #Responsibilities:
-  First we went through the original website analyzed all the functionalities,how the website is working, how the website functioning, layout of webpages , and core agenda of website.
+  First I went through the original website analyzed all the functionalities,how the website is working, how the website functioning, layout of webpages , and core agenda of website.
-  Than we distributed the workflow, roles & responsibilities and divided work according to the complexity, we gave first priority to complex work.
-We referred to MDN documentation and other resources,we have gone through the website Stackoverflow to complete website
+  Than i understand the workflow, roles & responsibilities and divided work according to the complexity, I gave first priority to complex work.
+I referred to MDN documentation and other resources,I have gone through the website Stackoverflow to complete website
-  We were more focused on functionality of website. and all we built is this
+  I was more focused on functionality of website. and all we built is this

 #About KFC: